Helen Mirren: 2020–present

-In March 2021, Mirren was cast as the villain Hespera in the superhero film Shazam!
-Fury of the Gods.
+In 2021, Mirren appeared in the ninth installment of the Fast & Furious franchise, to mixed reviews.
+In 2022, she received the Screen Actors Guild Life Achievement Award (presented by Kate Winslet and Cate Blanchett) for her career excellence.
 She also appeared in the 2022 music video for Kendrick Lamar's "Count Me Out" as a therapist.
-Since 2022, she portrays Cara Dutton in the Yellowstone spinoff 1923, which also features Harrison Ford and Timothy Dalton.
-Mirren portrayed Golda Meir, prime minister of Israel from 1969 to 1974, in a 2023 biopic entitled Golda.
-Reviewing the film in Variety, Owen Gleiberman wrote that "Mirren makes her terse, decisive, and ferociously alive."
-She played the narrator in Greta Gerwig's satirical comedy Barbie (2023).
+Since 2022, she has portrayed Cara Dutton in the Yellowstone spinoff 1923, which also features Harrison Ford and Timothy Dalton.
+Mirren portrayed Golda Meir, prime minister of Israel from 1969 to 1974, in the 2023 biopic Golda.
+Reviewing the film in Variety, Owen Gleiberman wrote that "Mirren makes her terse, decisive, and ferociously alive".
+She played the narrator in Greta Gerwig's satirical comedy Barbie (2023), earning nominations for the Critics' Choice Movie Award for Best Acting Ensemble and Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture as part of the film's ensemble.
+Her other projects of 2023 included Shazam: Fury of the Gods, in which she portrayed Hespera to mostly negative reviews, and the tenth installment in the Fast & Furious franchise, to mixed reviews.
+The former earned her a nomination for the Golden Raspberry Award for Worst Actress.
+In 2024, Mirren starred in the war drama White Bird, with Hannah Brown of The Jerusalem Post praising Mirren's performance and crediting her with single-handedly saving the film.